Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 Quick Answer

-Forming a Delaware LLC costs $90 in state filing fees to the Division of Corporations.
+Forming a Delaware LLC costs $110 to file the Certificate of Formation with the Division of Corporations (the fee rose from $90 on August 1, 2024).
 Delaware charges no state income tax on LLCs that have no physical presence or business activity in the state — making it attractive for out-of-state owners.
 All Delaware LLCs pay a flat $300 annual franchise tax (due June 1) and must maintain a registered agent with a Delaware physical address.
-Expedited same-day processing is available for an extra $50.
+Same-day processing is available for an extra $100.

 Key Takeaways